Auto Shipping Insurance Requirements

 - How much will the deductible be for damage claims?

 Inspect your car thoroughly at delivery.
-According to Dean Xeros, an industry expert and the VP of Sales, GM – Motors & Relocation at uShip, this time is critical because it is your only window of opportunity to asses for damage.
+This time is critical because it is your only window of opportunity to assess for damage.
 If you cannot be present at the delivery, assign the task of assessing for damage to a trusted representative.
 In the unlikely event that your car was delivered with damages from shipping, make specific notes on the “Bill of Lading” at delivery and have the driver sign the form before accepting the car.
 Taking pictures is always a good idea when documenting damages.
-If the car is delivered at night, inspect the car under bright lights and bring along a flashlight.

 In all likelihood, your car will be delivered in the same condition it was dropped off.
 If there are damages, contact your shipping and insurance companies immediately.
 You should have no problems if you have carefully inspected your transporter’s insurance policy.
 A respectable shipping company will want to resolve your complaint as quickly as possible.
-If you feel like you are being treated unfairly, you can file a complaint with the Better Business Bureau and any professional organizations the company belongs to.
+If you feel like you are being treated unfairly, you can file a complaint with the Better Business Bureau and any professional organizations the service provider belongs to.
 Remember, this is an unlikely scenario.
-If you take some time to research your auto shipping company and properly prepare your car for transport, you are almost guaranteed a painless shipping experience.« Choose the Bid and Price That’s Right for You How to Prepare a Car for Transport »
+If you take some time to research your auto shipping company and properly prepare your car for transport, you are almost guaranteed a painless shipping experience.« Save Money With uShip Car Shipping Quotes Preparing a Car for Transport »